-Edmundo Puentes, ASIQUIM's president, and APLA's vice president, observed that due to the size of the Chilean market and lack of local petrochemical feedstock, logistics to secure imported raw materials are key for the industry.
+Edmundo Puentes, ASIQUIM's president, observed that due to the size of the Chilean market and lack of local petrochemical feedstock, logistics to secure imported raw materials are key for the industry.
 From a geographical standpoint, Chile has the advantage of a long coast along the Pacific Ocean, providing excellent access for trade with the Asia Pacific region, which is currently the country's main export market.
 "Chile can offer the eastern countries of South America access to these markets through its ports, highways and railways," suggested Puentes, continuing: "In 2019, both the APEC meeting as well as the COP 25 will be hosted in Chile, which demonstrates the commitment of the political sector and the government to make the country a platform for trade in the Pacific region."

-Edmundo Puentes, president, ASIQUIM, and vice president, APLA.
+Edmundo Puentes, president, ASIQUIM.